gyanl/gyanl.github.io/now.md

 ---

 #### Work
-- 📝  Designing Microsoft Word for web and iPad
+- 📝  Designing Microsoft Word for web
-- 🤖  AI Powered mobile creator experiences for Microsoft Designer

 #### Learning
+- 🤖  Trying out Generative AI tools
-- 🎹  Learning to play the keyboard
+- 🥦  Learning to meal prep and efficiently cook my meals

-- 📈  Learning about personal finance
+#### Code
+- 📓  Creating a digital garden with Obsidian and merging it with my existing Jekyll blog

 #### Writing
-- 📓  I'm maintaining a journal on paper
 - 💻  Slowly adding older projects to this site

 #### Fun
-- 🎷  Listening to a lot of Jazz
 - 👾  Playing Valorant